oneloveipfs/DTube-IPFS-Bot/README.md

 # Links support

-The Discord bot command supports `d.tube`, `dsound.audio`, `steemit.com` and `busy.org` links.
+The Discord bot command supports all kinds of links of Steem frontends, such as `d.tube`, `dtube.network`, `dsound.audio`, `steemit.com` and `busy.org`.
 However, this bot only supports DTube videos and DSound audios at the moment.
 More platform support coming in the next few updates.

 # How to contribute